 Sydney is a gin lover’s paradise—and it just keeps getting better.

 This year, we’ve had a gin drive-thru and the arrival of Four Pillars’ first-ever Sydney outpost with the extra-dreamy Four Pillars Gin Lab (complete with hidden bar) in Surry Hills.
-And next month—Kings Cross Distillery will open in a former adult book store on Macleay Street.
+And this week—just in time for the long weekend, of course—Kings Cross Distillery will open in a former adult bookstore on Macleay Street in Potts Point.

-As for the gin—the bar will hero the Kings Cross Distillery, or KXD, Australian Classic Dry Gin.
-Made using the single-shot method and vapour distillation in a 200-litre still nicknamed Miss Pottsy, it’s inspired by a recipe dating back to 1927 and the era of the Sydney Razor Gangs and features classic London Dry botanicals like juniper, coriander seed and cardamom pods.
+The bar will hero the Kings Cross Distillery's (KXD) Australian Classic Dry Gin.
+Made using the single-shot method and vapour distillation in a 200-litre still nicknamed Miss Pottsy, it’s inspired by a recipe dating back to 1927 and the era of the Sydney Razor Gangs and features classic London Dry botanicals like juniper, coriander seed, and cardamom pods.

-The pièce de résistance on the menu at KXD, however, will be the Aalto Martini, made with 60ml of KXD gin, dry vermouth rinse and a slice of preserved lemon peel.
+The pièce de résistance on the menu at KXD, however, will be the perfected Aalto Martini, made with 60ml of KXD gin, dry vermouth rinse, and a slice of preserved lemon peel.

-Other cocktails on the menu include a classic Negroni with flambé finish, a Negroni Bianco, a peach gin fizz called "Impeachment" and a pear-infused cocktail called "Pear of Kings".
+Other cocktails on the menu include a classic Negroni with a flambé finish, a Negroni Bianco, a peach gin fizz called "Impeachment", a sinful, floral G&T called "Sin and Tonique", and a pear-infused cocktail called "Pear of Kings".

-“The colourful and rich history of Sydney's Kings Cross and its Sydney surrounds, are the inspiration behind our vapour infused gins,” KXD distiller and spirit architect Odelia Potts said in a statement.
+“The colourful and rich history of Sydney's Kings Cross and its Sydney surrounds, are the inspiration behind our vapour infused gins,” KXD distiller and spirit architect Odelia Potts said.

-“We are so thrilled to finally be able to open the venue completely and share our gin creations with the world, following a challenging time for the hospitality industry in Australia.”
+“We are so thrilled to finally be able to open the venue completely and share our gin creations with the world, following a challenging time for the hospitality industry in Australia,” Potts added.

 For now, here's a list of our favourite Aussie gins to shop for your home bar.